İstanbul Naval Museum

 Beşiktaş Caddesi 6 · interesting places nearby

-Established over a century ago to celebrate and commemorate Turkish naval history, this museum has recently been undergoing a prolonged and major renovation.
+Established over a century ago to celebrate and commemorate Turkish naval history, this museum has been undergoing a prolonged and major renovation.
 Its architecturally noteworthy copper-clad exhibition hall opened in 2013 and showcases a spectacular collection of 19th-century imperial caïques, ornately decorated wooden rowboats used by the royal household.
-Exhibits about naval battles are located in a downstairs gallery, as is part of the chain that stretched across the Golden Horn during Mehmet the Conqueror's assault on Constantinople.
+Temporary exhibitions take place in the downstairs gallery.

 The next stage of the renovation will see the museum's original building reopened with exhibits including 'The Navy in the Turkish Republic' and 'Cartography and Navigational Instruments'; the latter is likely to focus on the achievements of the 16th-century cartographer Piri Reis.